 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 Looking for the very best?
 Look into University of Louisiana at Lafayette in order to obtain an education in Architecture (Other).
 Positioned in Lafayette, Louisiana, this school is a sound choice for students who enjoy the thrill of a major city.

 Due to the fact the average SAT score of University of Louisiana at Lafayette applicants is about 1,060, the school is able to be pretty selective.
 Top quality education for student vets has earned University of Louisiana at Lafayette top marks.
 Get a better idea of what campus life at UL Lafayette is like by enjoying some campus videos.

 Every student who is interested in Architecture (Other) has to check out The New School.
 New York, New York is the perfect location for students who enjoy the fast moving city life.

 Study hard for the SAT; the standard score of applicants to New School University is 1,155.
 Roughly 15.0% of applicants submit ACT scores, with the standard score being in the 26 range.
 Go on a virtual tour to explore New School University.

 Hobart and William Smith Colleges is among your best bets if you want to study Architecture (Other).
 Geneva, New York allows a quaint small-town atmosphere for young people to study in.

+You'll get to meet others from a lot of ethnicities thanks to The Colleges' diverse student body.
 Hobart and William Smith Colleges has one of the best graduation rates in the nation, with 72.5% of college students completing their degree on time.
-About 86.0% of the teachers at The Colleges work full time, which means they should have plenty of time to work with students in their class.
-A virtual tour may be a good way to find out more about Hobart and William Smith Colleges.
+Videos from The Colleges could be a good way to explore college.

 It's hard to beat University of Arizona if you wish to study Architecture (Other).
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.